Compliance

 Home Improvement Contractor license.
 If you’re working on a 1-, 2-, 3-, or 4-family home or an individual condo or co-op unit, DOB registration isn’t enough.
 You also need a Home Improvement Contractor (HIC) license from the NYC Department of Consumer and Worker Protection (DCWP).
 The threshold is residential home improvement work costing more than $200.

 Two requirements.
 Two agencies.
 Both apply if you’re doing residential work in the city.
+Contractors who register with the DOB and skip the DCWP license are still unlicensed for residential work.

 The jurisdictions that require a license